 Why We’re Making This Initial Investment

 As a foundation focused on food security, serious illness care, postsecondary success, and early brain development, we depend on our local health care, education, and government systems to deliver critical services to the communities we serve.
-Our local public health officials, health care providers, and school administrators are on the front lines of protecting the members of our communities who are the most vulnerable to the financial and health impacts of COVID-19.
+Our local public health officials, health care providers, and school administrators are on the front lines of protecting the members of our communities who are experiencing the most severe financial and health impacts of COVID-19.
 For our local governments and first responders to provide critical services to our communities, they need immediate and significant resources from the field of philanthropy.
 That is why we made these initial investments so our local partners can respond to our community’s evolving needs.

 While these initial grants will help deliver immediate services to our communities, we know that these grants alone will not go far enough.
 We continue to monitor the needs across our communities.
 As public health officials have warned, we will feel the effects of this crisis long after we pass the peak of community transmission, so we commit to supporting our partners throughout the recovery period.

 Role of Philanthropy

 Philanthropy is uniquely poised to support local efforts.
 We join with other philanthropic organizations in providing general operating support to our local governments, community foundations, and nonprofit partners.
 Now is the time to contribute to rapid response efforts for our communities like San Francisco’s Give2SF fund, the Oakland Fund for Public Innovation, and the Hawaiʻi Resilience Fund.
 If you would like to learn more about how you can support these funds, please contact us.